 Keurig, the corporate entity, was formed in 1990 by two gents named Peter Dragone and John Sylvan.
 It languished in relative obscurity until 2006, when it was purchased by Green Mountain Coffee Roasters and became a wholly-owned subsidiary of that company.
 The single-serving hot beverage industry that they basically invented has become very popular since then and it's still showing regular and steady growth.
 Keurig, Inc. was founded and is headquartered in Reading, Massachusetts.

 I purchased a Keurig B130 DeskPro brewer for my girlfriend's birthday about six weeks ago and it has seen very regular use since then.
 The B130 is one of the cheaper models (the one I got was $70 at Amazon), but we have been very satisfied with it.
 It's very easy to use and requires hardly any maintenance—the overflow tray at the bottom needs to be emptied every few brews, and after brewing a chai latte K-Cup, it needs to run a water-only brew cycle for internal cleaning.
 Beyond that, any fool could use it.
 My only qualm is with the price of the K-Cups.
 A dozen typically costs $9 at a brick-and-mortar store.
 They're cheaper online, but as a whole, it's much more expensive per cup to when compared to buying traditional coffee grounds, where $9 or $10 will get you 60 ounces of traditional coffee grounds that should take months to consume.
-Ach, such is the price of convenience, I suppose.
+Such is the price of convenience, I suppose.

 I highly recommend the Donut House K-Cup.
 It reminds me of the sort of coffee I used to get at diners very early in the morning after a night of clubbing, and of the cider mills I frequented as a child growing up in Michigan.